microsoft/microsoft-ui-xaml/README.md

 ### Version support

-The Microsoft.UI.Xaml 2.3 NuGet package requires your project to have TargetPlatformVersion &gt;= 10.0.18362.0 and TargetPlatformMinVersion &gt;= 10.0.15063.0 when building.
+The Microsoft.UI.Xaml 2.4 NuGet package requires your project to have TargetPlatformVersion &gt;= 10.0.18362.0 and TargetPlatformMinVersion &gt;= 10.0.15063.0 when building.

 Your app's users can be on any of the following supported Windows 10 versions:

-* Windows Insider Previews
-* May 2019 Update (18362 aka "19H1")
-* October 2018 Update (17763 aka "Redstone 5")
-* April 2018 Update (17134 aka "Redstone 4")
-* Fall Creators Update (16299 aka "Redstone 3")
-* Creators Update (15063 aka "Redstone 2")
+* Windows 10 1703 - Build 15063 (Creators Update aka "Redstone 2") and newer (including Windows Insider Previews)

-Some features may have a reduced or slightly different user experience on older versions, particularly on builds before 15063.
-This should not impact overall usability.
+Some features may have a reduced or slightly different user experience on older versions.

 ## Roadmap